 The former interacts with AWS services on the command line, while the latter helps with building, debugging, deploying, and invoking Lambda functions.
 Read more about AWS SAM in the docs.

 The exact way to install both CLI tools will differ depending on your operating system.
 You can install or upgrade to the latest version of AWS CLI for Linux, macOS, and Windows by following the instructions on this page.
-To install the AWS SAM CLI, follow the relevant guide for your operating system:
+To install the AWS SAM CLI, check this page for the relevant guide for your operating system.

 Here are the versions of AWS CLI and AWS SAM CLI that I installed while writing this guide: